SA3908/raylib-calculator/README.md

 ## To use
 1. Clone repository.
-2. Install raylib library, then create a folder in the repository called "packages" and paste the raylib folder within "packages".
+2. Install raylib library and link correctly to program.
 3. Compile and run the program.

 ## Visual Studio
+1. Clone repository.
-- Enter Project > Manange NuGet Packages, search for raylib and install it.
+2. Enter Project > Manange NuGet Packages, search for raylib and install it.
-- Compile and run the program
+3. Compile and run the program.